Toowong Cemetery: Heritage listing

-Many of the monuments display a high level of creative endeavour and are important for their excellence of design and craftsmanship, outstanding material splendour and dramatic physical impact.
+Many of the monuments display a high level of creative endeavour and are important for their design and craftsmanship, material qualities and physical impact.
 The Temple of Peace, Trooper Cobb's Grave and the Caskey Memorial have been previously listed individually for their significance on the Queensland and National heritage registers.
-The memorial to Governor Blackall Memorial is an imposing, tall, slender column of stone and has value as a landmark, dominating the southern section of the cemetery and the approach to Toowong along the western freeway.
-As a group, all the memorials both modest and grand, are enhanced by their collective location, range of types and infinite variations.
+The memorial to Governor Blackall is an imposing, tall, slender column of stone and has value as a landmark, marking the southern section of the cemetery and the approach to Toowong along the western freeway.
+As a group, the memorials, both modest and grand, are enhanced by their collective location, range of types and variations in design.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 As Brisbane's foremost public cemetery, the Toowong Cemetery was the focus of public ritual and sentiment and its association with the Brisbane and wider community continues.
 It is the burial place of individuals from all walks of life.
 The place has a special association with persons of importance in local, regional and Queensland history.
 Some noteworthy individuals buried at Toowong include but are not limited to a Prime Minister, two Queensland Governors, 13 Queensland Premiers, 11 Queensland Labor leaders, at least 15 Brisbane Mayors and many other prominent political, religious, sports, arts and business figures.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place has a strong association with Governor Samuel Wensley Blackall and the prominence of the site selected for his huge monument indicates the prestige allotted to him and remains as a legacy of his influence and popularity.
 The Cemetery also has a special association with the life and work of its Trustees – those responsible for its development and maintenance, most of whom are interred within the grounds.
 As a foundation Trustee, architect James Cowlishaw's (1834–1929) association spanned 59 years.
 John Petrie (1822–1892), builder, monumental mason and Brisbane's first Lord Mayor was also a foundation Trustee and his monumental masonry business located opposite the main entry to the cemetery for 100 years produced a large proportion of the memorials and headstones in the cemetery.
 Architect Edward Myer Myers (1864–1926) was a Trustee from 1920 until his death and was responsible for the design of the Amenities Building.
 The monuments and gravestones provide evidence of the practice of monumental masonry and art metalwork in Queensland and of the work of notable architects, sculptors, artists and other craftsmen.